| Title: | Client Library for SpatioTemporal Asset Catalog |

 a |

-) appears in different assets functions and
+Ellipsis argument (...) appears in different asset functions and

 has distinct purposes:

-: ellipsis is used to pass
+assets_download(): ellipsis is used to pass

-options to GET or POST
+additional httr options to GET or POST

 methods, such as add_headers or